North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

 While still part of the North American continent, the countries connecting North America to South America are typically called Central America.
 These countries start from Mexico and include Guatemala, El Salvador, Panama, Nicaragua, Honduras, and Guatemala.
 Enjoy a few spectacular facts about the countries from Mexico to Panama.

 The Isthmus of Panama is the narrowest part of North America and connects North and South America together.
-The Isthmus of Panama contains the Republic of Panama and the Panama Canal, a man-made canal to connect the two continents together.
+The Isthmus of Panama contains the Republic of Panama and the Panama Canal, a man-made canal to shorten the travel distance between the Atlantic and Pacific oceans.
 The Panama Canal is considered an engineering marvel because it connects the Pacific and Atlantic oceans.

 North American countries narrow from Mexico to Panama creating a land bridge to South America.
 Therefore, Central America has a lot of ocean access.
 In fact, no area in Central America is further than 125 miles from the ocean.